jianhaoti/minimalistic-personal-page/blogPosts/kandaes-algorithm.md

 $${}$$

 Notice that there are two non-positive prefixes, namely the subarrays $[1,2,-4]$ and $[7,−2,5,−10]$.
-In the plot, these would constitutes as "restarts", since they take up to or below the previous minimum.
-And between each "restart" we can just obviously employ a simple greedy scheme of keeping max displacement.
+In the plot, these would constitutes as "restarts", since they take down to or below the previous minimum.
+Between each "restart" we can just obviously employ a simple greedy scheme of keeping max displacement.